semdy/extract-i18n-plugin/README_en.md

 export default i18n;
 ```

-Additionally: If you don't want to use vite/webpack plugins, you can manually call `extract-i18n --rewrite`, which will rewrite the converted code into source files (useful for uni-app X projects).
+Additionally: If you don't want to use vite/webpack plugins, you can manually call `extract-i18n --rewrite`, which will rewrite the converted code into source files (useful for miniprogram and uni-app X projects).

 ## Known Issues & Guidelines